 New: Because the number of credits required by the University to earn a bachelor's degree has been lowered to 120, the Maximum Credits Attempted (150%) Standard in the Financial Aid SAP policy has been lowered from 192 to 180 credits beginning with the Fall 2011 semester.

-Deadline to submit appeal forms is the Friday of mid-term week in Fall (Oct.
+Appeal Deadline to submit appeal forms is the Friday of mid-term week in Fall (was Oct.
 17, 2014) and Spring, or the midpoint of a student's enrollment in Summer.

 If an appeal is granted, the student will be placed on a SAP contract.
 At the end of the contract term, the student must be in compliance with SAP standards or have met the terms of the contract.
 If the student cannot be in compliance by the end of the contract term, the academic plan must indicate the term in which the student will be in compliance.
 The student must continue to follow the academic plan until both the proper GPA and the required completion rate of 67% of all credits attempted are achieved.